 I wouldn’t think of celebrating the Fall season without a steamy bowl of this New Mexico posole recipe.
 And did you know posole is often served Christmas Eve in Mexico?
 Served with tamales and a Southwestern Salad, it’s a festive meal.

-No matter how you serve this posole recipe, naked or with toppings, you’re going to love every bite.
+No matter how you serve it, naked or with toppings, you’re going to love every bite.

 More Mexican Soup Recipes